Shopify/hydrogen-v1/docs/framework/environment-variables.md

 {% endcodeblock %}

 > Caution:
 > Never pass secret environment variables to client components.
+Secret tokens, like `PRIVATE_STOREFRONT_API_TOKEN`, are private, and introduce security vulnerabilities if passed to client components.

 ### Files for specific environments